nicole-m-martin/redux_sandbox1/README.md

 **Store / Global State**: It is an object that holds the apps state tree; think of it as a mega state that is accessed and updated with its own functions.
 It is the Central Location for all of your apps state.
 There should only be a single store in a Redux app, the composition happens on the reducer level.

-**State**: In Redux it usually refers to the single state value that is managed by the store and returned by ```javascript getState() ```.
+**State**: In Redux it usually refers to the single state value that is managed by the store and returned by ```getState()```.
 It represents the entire state of a Redux app, and that is often a deeply nested object.

 **Action**: A object containing a type and a payload, used to tell the reducer how to update the store.